top of page

 What is a Birth Doula?

-We like to say we are your "birth nerd besties."
-We are here for you at any point during your pregnancy, birth, and postpartum journey to provide evidence-based, non-judgmental support.
+I like to say I am your "birth nerd bestie."
+I am here for you at any point during your pregnancy, birth, and postpartum journey to provide inclusive, evidence-based, non-judgmental support.

-Let's face it, sometimes our friends and family give terrible advice or "words of wisdom" (that is often rooted in trauma, misinformation, or is simply outdated).
-We're got your back (as you can see in this photo)!
+Let's face it, sometimes our friends and family give terrible advice and "words of wisdom" that are often rooted in trauma, misinformation, or is simply outdated.
+I've got your back (literally)!

-Aside from the incredible informational support we provide, we will also be by your side during labour and birth to help you manage pain, positioning, decision-making, and maximizing use of the tools that are available to you.
-Afterwards, we visit you at home to offer helping hands and guidance in your brand new role as parents.
+Aside from the incredible informational support doulas provide, I will also be by your side during labour and birth to help you manage pain, positioning, decision-making, and maximizing use of the tools that are available to you.
+Afterwards, I visit you at home to offer helping hands and guidance in your brand new role as parents.

-We are equally there for your partner, ensuring their needs are being met and allowing them to be present with you throughout this process.
+I am equally supportive to your partner, ensuring their needs are being met and allowing them to be present with you throughout this process.

 36160659_416148795457522_3998044198098960384_n.jpg